oneapi-src/level-zero-tests/conformance_tests/sysman/test_sysman_events/README.md

 * GivenValidEventHandleWhenListeningEventForCrossingTotalRASErrorsThresholdThenEventsAreTriggeredForAccordingly
 This test case validates ZET_SYSMAN_EVENT_TYPE_RAS_CORRECTABLE_ERRORS and ZET_SYSMAN_EVENT_TYPE_RAS_UNCORRECTABLE_ERRORS event.
 Event will be triggered when RAS correctable/uncorrectable errors cross thresholds.

+*
+GivenValidDeviceHandleWhenListeningForAListOfEventsThenEventRegisterAPIReturnsProperErrorCodeInCaseEventsAreInvalid
+This test case checks for valid events and returns proper error code in case events are invalid.